dotnet/docs/docs/core/diagnostics/built-in-metrics-system-net.md

 | `server.socket.address` | string | Server address of the socket connection - IP address or Unix domain socket name. | `10.5.3.2` | Always |
 | `url.scheme` | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https`; `ftp` | Always |

-<xref:System.Net.Http.HttpClient> uses a cached pool of network connections when sending HTTP messages.
+<xref:System.Net.Http.HttpClient>, when configured to use the default <xref:System.Net.Http.SocketsHttpHandler>, maintains a cached pool of network connections for sending HTTP messages.
 This metric counts how many connections are currently
 in the pool.
-Active connections are currently transmitting data or awaiting replies on already sent messages.
-Idle connections aren't currently handling any requests, but are left open so that future requests can be handled more quickly.
+Active connections are handling active requests.
+Active connects could be transmitting data or awaiting the client or server.
+Idle connections aren't handling any requests, but are left open so that future requests can be handled more quickly.

 Available starting in: .NET 8